SystemsApproach/5G/arch.rst

-While the aggregate functionality remains largely the same as we migrate from 4G to 5G, how that functionality is virtualized and factored into individual components changes, with the 5G Mobile Core heavily influenced by the cloud’s march towards a microservice-based (cloud native) architecture.
+While the aggregate functionality remains largely the same as we migrate from 4G to 5G, how that functionality is virtualized and factored into individual components changes, with the 5G Mobile Core heavily influenced by the cloud’s march toward a microservice-based (cloud native) architecture.
 This shift to cloud native is deeper than it might first appear, in part because it opens the door to customization and specialization.
 Instead of supporting just voice and broadband